mleonhard/tokimark/Readme.md

 Tokimarks let us de-couple signature validity from key validity.
 This makes digital signatures more useful.

+## Uploaded Photos
+A person can use an app to display a tokimark as a QR code.
+When they take a photo, they can include this QR code in the photo.
+Later, other people can use software to check the tokimark in the QR code.
+If the tokimark is valid, the person can be pretty sure that the photo was taken after the tokimark.
+We call the tokimark an 'aftermark'.

+Managers of hotels and rental housing often use old photos in online ads.
+Customers cannot trust uploaded photos to show the real condition of the property.
+If uploaded photos include aftermarks, customers can know the age of the photo.
+If the photo was taken very recently, they can trust it to show the real condition of the property.

+Aftermarks increase the credibility of uploaded photos and videos of things that change in appearance or quality over time.
+Examples: hotels, housing, used vehicles, mass-produced products, and dating profiles.

 # How to Use Tokimarks
 ## Make a Tokimark